-As a UNSW Law student, you can study overseas on an international exchange at leading law schools around the world.
-UNSW students don’t pay any additional tuition fees to the overseas host institution and your law courses will be credited to your degree.
+As a UNSW Law & Justice student, you can study overseas on an international exchange at leading universities around the world.
+UNSW students don’t pay any additional tuition fees to the overseas host institution and your courses will be credited to your degree.

 Studying at University of Birmingham has been such an eye-opening experience, from living on campus in a shared flat to travelling around Europe on the weekends.
 Going on exchange encourages you to step outside of your comfort zone, try new things and learn from people from other parts of the world.”